iocafe/iocafe-doc/source/security/210228-certificates-and-chain-of-trust.rst

 Certificate expiration
 ***********************

-Certificate expiration check is disabled.
-I do not want my IO do go down at specific date, unless I keep renewing server certificates.
-Since I do not have automatic system to renew server certificates in field devices (often without internet connection), the expiration is simply disabled.
+Certificate expiration check is disabled: I do not want my IO to go down at specific date, if the certificate renewal process is neglected.
+There is currently no automatic system to renew server certificates in field devices, often without internet connection.

 This means that devices that are no longer used, need to be wiped clean, or hammered unconscious before recycling those.
 Otherwise attacker can simply pick up old server or IO device from junk pile and get authentication information from it.

 One future option would be to add support for "certificate revocation list", so devices/processes/users which may be compromised could be specifically blocked.